Connor Wong Player Props: Red Sox vs. Yankees

 Connor Wong At The Plate

-- Wong is batting .235 with 12 doubles, six home runs and nine walks.
+- Wong is hitting .237 with 12 doubles, six home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.